carpentries-lab/metagenomics-analysis/_episodes/11-ampliconSequencing.md

 {: .bash}

 `-i` Specifies the path to the OTU table created by NINJA
-`-o` Specifes the path to the summary file we'd like to create
+`-o` Specifies the path to the summary file we'd like to create
-`--to-tsv` Specifies that we want to make it a tab separated text file
+`--to-tsv` Specifies that we want to make it a tab-separated text file
 `--header-key` Specifies to include the taxonomy for each OTU

 The new OTU table will have: